Welcome, and blessings on your path. Read below to get a sense of the individual work I offer.

 Sessions last between 60-70 minutes, and cost $140.

 Some sliding scale available in cases of need.

 I see people in North Oakland, in the Temescal neighborhood.

-Skype sessions are available.
+Virtual sessions (using Zoom) are available.